What We Do

 Josh provides technology support to Career Advising & Professional Development projects.
 He formerly worked at Boston Beer Company

 Kendyl offers career advising and counseling to students, especially those interested in writing, communications, arts and entertainment.
 Her background in communications includes 7 years of public affairs and community outreach work.
 Her expertise lies in resume and cover letter critiques, as well as graduate and professional school reviews.
-She is the office liason for Science Writing.
+She is the office liaison for Science Writing.

 Nyasha assists with event logistics and marketing.
 She also manages WGECD, an imaginary office-wide radio station.
 She is currently pursuing a degree in Computer Science.